Government College for Women Shahrah-e-Liaquat

 The college also publishes a magazine named, Horizon.

 History

 It was founded as Vasant Pathshala School in 1917 by Hirdaram Mewaram and Jamshed Nusserwanjee Mehta as a religious school.
 As a part of religious school, a place of worship, Guru Nanik Darbar, was built by SH Totibai Gobindar Mirani.

 In 1920, Vasant Pathshala School was merged with Carneiro Indian Girls High School, another school founded by Rupchand Bilaram.
-Later, a new building was constructed after the completion of merger of both school.
+Later, a new building was constructed after the completion of merger of both school which was named Carneiro Indian Girls High School.
 The new building was inaugurated in 1933.

 In 1936, another separate college was established in the premises of Vasant Pathshala School called Vishindevi Naraindas Maha Kenya Vidyalaya Inter College.

 In 1962, it was renamed as Government College for Women and provincial government took control.